 For the individual, gambling is a multifaceted activity with psychological, social, cultural and economic meanings and consequences.
 The integration of these into gambling cultures, with specific practices and discourses about gambling, is not well understood.
 Theory needs to be advanced that provides an inclusive understanding of the motivations to gamble and the dynamics of gambling cultures.
 Publications include:

 - Article Gambling in Sweden: The cultural and socio-political context

 - Article Why people gamble: A model with five motivational dimensions

 - Book chapter Trotting territory: The cultural realm of Swedish horse betting

 - Article Games of life and death: The judicial uses of dice in eighteenth and nineteenth-century Sweden

 A Mutual Support Group for Young Problem Gamblers (2009-2010)

-This is a study of a mutual support group for young problem gamblers (Syna korten) in Gothenburg, Sweden.
-The study is based on interviews and naturalistic observation of the weekly meeting of the group.
-Included in the study are also the primary and secondary preventive efforts, targeting students and young adults, which are linked to the mutual support group.
+This was a study of a mutual support group for young problem gamblers (Syna korten) in Gothenburg, Sweden.
+The study was based on interviews and naturalistic observation of the weekly meeting of the group.
+Included in the study were also the primary and secondary preventive efforts, targeting students and young adults, which were linked to the mutual support group.
 The empirical part of the study was concluded in the summer of 2009.
 Research was funded by the Swedish National Institute of Public Health (succeeded by the Public Health Agency of Sweden) and the Swedish Inheritance Fund.
 The results have been published in a book in Swedish (2010) and two articles in the International Journal of Mental Health and Addiction.